14.22.01.12

 (2) The individual completing the worksheet shall determine the overall guideline range by:

-(c) If there are separate offenses involving different victims, adding or “stacking” the highest of the upper guidelines limit for each offense with a unique victim.
-Only one convicted offense per distinct victim may be used to calculate the overall guidelines range.
-Animals may not be considered victims for the purposes of applying the multiple victims stacking rule.
+(ii) If there are separate offenses involving different victims, adding or “stacking” the highest of the upper guidelines limit for each offense with a unique victim.
+Only one offense per distinct victim may be used to calculate the overall guidelines range.
+Animals may not be considered victims for the purposes of applying the multiple victims stacking rule; or

 B. Single Criminal Event, Two or More Seriousness Category I or II Offenses.